shadansarfaraz/AeroSpace_Airlines/README.md

 ## ⭐ STAR Method Breakdown

 ### **S — Situation**
-Airline operational and passenger data was fragmented, making it difficult for stakeholders to understand route performance, airport activity, seasonal trends, and overall operational efficiency.
+Airline operational and passenger data was fragmented, making it difficult for stakeholders to understand overall operational efficiency, route performance, airport activity and seasonal trends.

 ### **T — Task**
 Build a unified, interactive Tableau analytics suite that delivers: